mayurdtom/qp-ai-assessment/README.md

 # Contextual Chat Bot with LLM Integration

-This project implements a **Contextual Chat Bot** that processes PDF documents, extracts relevant chunks, stores embeddings in a Milvus vector database, and uses a fine-tuned LLM for querying.
+This project implements a **Contextual Chat Bot** that processes PDF documents, extracts relevant chunks, stores embeddings in a Milvus vector database, and uses a LLM for querying.
 The bot answers questions based on the uploaded documents.

 ## Features:
 - Upload PDF/Word documents for processing.